DamienFr/Clustering_with_ANI/README.md

 [ ] means argument is optional

-with available arguments:
+available arguments:

 	-f	input file, fasta format
-  -i  percentage identity cutoff for two DNA fragments to be considered from the same cluster (default 90) -l  minimum match length match between two fragment to be consider for clustering. percentage length of the longuest sequence (default 90)
+	-i	percentage of identical bases between two DNA fragments to consider them identical.
+Default 90% -l	identity of two DNA fragments must cover at least this percentage of the longest fragment to consider them identical.
+Default 90%
-  -s  segment length analysis window.
-This length must be shorter than the shorter studied sequence.
+	-s	segment length.
+Must be shorter than the shorter studied sequence.
 Should be < 10% of the shorter sequence's length for best accuracy, but shouldn't be < 200
 	-k	activate log mode.
-Keep the two temporary subfolders created for the analysis -h  display this help
+Keep the two subfolders created for the analysis instead of removing them -h	display this help

 The folder "scripts" contain 4 scripts that represent the backbone of the pipeline.
 Any script can be run alone without any arguments to get to its help instructions.